simrenbasra/simys-blog/_posts/2025-08-31-email_genie_part7.md

 - **Level 0 (bottom layer)**

-    - The most detailed map, showing all streets and roads
+    - The most detailed map, showing all nodes and connections

     - Here, we can find the exact nearest neighbours of the query